 Search Public Mortgage Records

-While a bit harder to find than other property records, such as recent sales, another way to search for properties based on their mortgage history is to access public records online.
+While a bit harder to find compared to property sales records, another way to find prospects is to access mortgage history via online public records.

-Perhaps the most prominent example of this is ACRIS, New York City’s public property records database.
+Perhaps the most prominent, most reliable example of this is ACRIS, New York City’s public property records database.

 On the ACRIS website, you can choose to “Search Property Records,” then choose to search by document type, for which you can select “mortgage” or any other debt-related document types.